pouria-saidi/pouria-saidi/README.md

 - Clinically meaningful and interpretable machine learning

 ## Selected Work
-- Self-supervised learning pipelines for brain MRI (SimCLR-based)
+- Self-supervised learning pipelines for brain MRI
-- Multimodal fusion models combining imaging and genetic data
 - Topographic analysis of WMH with respect to APOE genotype
 - Learning-curve–based methods to correct overoptimism in ML studies